tek/splain/README.md

 This feature prints a compact list of all involved implicits:
 ![implicits](img/implicits.jpg)

+Here, `!I` stands for *could not find implicit value*, the name of the implicit parameter is in yellow, and its type in green.

-For comparison, this is the regular compiler output for this case:
+For comparison, this is the regular compiler output for this case (with formatted types):
 ```
 [info] unit/src/basic.scala:35: f is not a valid implicit value for
 splain.ImplicitChain.T2 because: